StackVista/stackstate-docs/configure/topology/event-handlers.md

 #### Properties for synchronous functions

 The `view` properties listed below can be used in **synchronous** event handler functions, they return details of the view the event handler is in.
 Note that `view`  or `scope` parameter name can be used, or an alias.
-- `view.getName` - returns the name of the view
+- `view.getName` - returns the name of the view.
-- `view.getDescription` - returns the description
+- `view.getDescription` - returns the description.
-- `view.getQuery` - returns an STQL query of the view
+- `view.getQuery` - returns an STQL query of the view.
-- `view.getIdentifier` -
+- `view.getIdentifier` - returns the globally unique URN value that identifies the view.
-- `view.getTags` -
+- `view.getTags` - returns any user-specified metadata attached to a view when it was created.

 The `event` properties for different event types below can be used in **synchronous** event handler functions, they return details of the received event.
 Note that `event` is the default parameter name, but this can be modified if you choose.

 - A **HealthStateChangedEvent** is generated when an element's own health state changes.
     - `event.HealthStateChangedEvent.getNewStateRef` - returns an object representing the current state of the element.
     - `event.HealthStateChangedEvent.getOldStateRef` - returns an object representing the previous state of the element.
-    - `event.HealthStateChangedEvent.getCauseId` -
+    - `event.HealthStateChangedEvent.getCauseId` - returns the node ID for the original cause of the element's state change.
-    - `event.HealthStateChangedEvent.getTriggeredTimestamp` -
+    - `event.HealthStateChangedEvent.getTriggeredTimestamp` - returns the time at which the state change occurred.

 - A **PropagatedHealthStateChangedEvent** is generated when the propagated health state of an element changes.
     - `event.PropagatedHealthStateChangedEvent.getStateChanges` - returns the chain og elements through which the health state change propagated.